Treating HPV and abnormal cells in your body can be done with natural methods and supplements that are equally effective.

-- I put all of the information in this blog post, and more, in a HPV and Cervical Dysplasia Guide (PDF) that you can download and print if you’d like.
+- I put all of the information in this blog post, and more, in a HPV Recovery Guide (PDF) that you can download and print if you’d like.

 - Here’s an interview I did about the Botanical Approach to Treating HPV (video).

-- To learn more about my protocol for addressing cervical dysplasia and treating HPV, here’s my HPV & Cervical Dysplasia Solutions Program.
+- To learn more about my protocol for addressing cervical dysplasia and treating HPV, here’s my HPV & Abnormal Pap Solutions Program.
 It is designed for women who have had an abnormal pap smear, have tested positive for HPV, and are seeking natural remedies for cervical dysplasia.
 This is where you can work with me directly (in-person or by phone).

 This is not the help that women need.
 Because of the range of options, women feel less secure and less confident that they are taking the right steps to address their HPV.
 This makes the problem worse – not better.